Smart Pointers

 A reference counting heap counts each time it gets a reference to a dedicated pointer.
 It is deducted from the count when it loses its references.
 When the reference count reaches zero, it releases the allocation as it is no longer used.

 Reference counting is not a program running in the background.
-Therefore, it does not host variable loads at runtime like the garbage collector and its release times are always specific.
+Therefore, it does not host variable loads at runtime like the garbage collector and its release times are always predictable.
 Reference counting offers the developer a deterministic memory management.

 For example: